singulatron/superplatform/README.md

 <p>
 <br />

 Singulatron runs AIs on your servers.
+It works with any database (just write shims for your favourite ones, or ask for it).
 It's source-available, private, and uses no third party APIs.
 A tool for AI consumption and AI app development.

 ## Roadmap